Yandex Cloud

 7. Under Storage groups, select the disk type and number of storage groups that determines the total amount of storage.

-1. (Optional) In the Public IP addresses field, select Assign if you plan to run queries against the DB both from the Yandex Cloud network and the internet.
+1. Optionally, in the Public IP addresses field, select Assign if you plan to query the database both from the Yandex Cloud network and the internet.

 Warning

-For Managed Service for YDB databases with external IPs, the usage of outgoing internet traffic is counted by the current pricing policy.
+For Managed Service for YDB databases with external IP addresses, the outgoing internet traffic consumption is calculated based on the current pricing policy.

-The charges for outgoing internet traffic generated by Managed Service for YDB usage will be offset by grants.
+Use grants to offset the charges for outgoing internet traffic generated by Managed Service for YDB usage.

 2. Select an existing network from the Cloud network list or create a new one: